NeuroscienceScripts/kasowski_chrastil_2023_white_matter/Readme.md

 # White matter integrity of the human limbic system corresponds to spatial navigation performance
 Data, code, and images for 2023 "White matter integrity and navigational performance".
-**Images are displayed on the main page but may take a few minutes to load**
+**Images are displayed on the main page but may take a few seconds to load.
+If images don't load, try scrolling down on the page**

 # Quantitative Anisotropy
 The difference between male and female QA for the DSI Studio Connectometry analysis.